-Academic Programs: Educational Opportunities and Internships
+Academic Programs: Educational Opportunities and Internships at NEFSC

 The Northeast Fisheries Science Center (NEFSC) of NOAA Fisheries Service encourages participation in its research and education activities by students from diverse backgrounds and experiences.
 Opportunities to gain first-hand knowledge about fisheries science are available to high school and college students through a number of programs.

 Launched in 2009 as a project of the six science institutions in the village, the Woods Hole Partnership Educational Program (PEP) is designed to promote a diverse scientific community by recruiting talent from minority groups that are under-represented in marine and environmental sciences.

 College students (primarily second semester sophomores, juniors, or seniors) who want to spend a summer gaining practical experience in marine and environmental science live together and share a wide range of experiences.
 The 10-week program consists of a four-week course and a six-week research project; students may receive credit through the University of Maryland Eastern Shore, the program’s academic partner.

 Woods Hole Science Aquarium Summer Internships for High School Students

 Marine animal husbandry, helping to care for animals, aquarium operations, conservation and public education are just a few of the topics students will learn about during the Woods Hole Science Aquarium’s two summer programs for high school students.

 Interns work with Aquarium staff on routine chores, visit village research institutions to get an introduction to careers in marine and environmental science, and go on collecting trips to a local beach.